Minnkhantkyaw/terraform-beginner/journal/week1.md

 ###### My Texas Rangers are dropping fly balls!!! :angry:

 This will be a major revision and our tag will be 1.0.0, as we are working through week1 videos.

+We'll put all the work done in the Readme file in to Week0.md and then start on this next week's documentation in Week1.md (this file).

+Made a TOC for the week0 journal and trying to find out why my picutes haven't shown up just yet.

+Then will continue to document this work.